myriadrf/LimeSuite/docs/setup/compilation.rst

 Running the tests
 ^^^^^^^^^^^^^^^^^

-To run these tests, in the root folder of the repository run these commands:
+To run these tests, in the root directory of the repository run these commands:

 .. code-block:: bash

-    cd build # Change working directory to the build folder cmake .. -DBUILD_SHARED_LIBS=OFF # Generate make file with static libraries make LimeSuite2Test # Build the tests binary bin/LimeSuite2Test # Run the tests binary
+    cd build # Change working directory to the build directory cmake .. -DBUILD_SHARED_LIBS=OFF # Generate make file with static libraries make LimeSuite2Test # Build the tests binary bin/LimeSuite2Test # Run the tests binary